FILM & VIDEO PRODUCTION

 This incredibly stirring film leaves the audience contemplating just how far they would go for a chance to feel alive again.
 Naomi explains the concept and how Barry came to play the lead:

 "The story was inspired by my Grandmother who felt left behind by the friends who had shared and witnessed her life.
-I was looking for a female lead, my Nan looks like Judy Dench.
-But when I saw Barry's theatre performance, he seemed to have an energy that reminded me of Nan and an extremely absorbing presence, so I changed my protagonist to a male character and wrote the script for him.
+I was looking for a female lead, an Aussie version of Judy Dench, as she was so much like her, but when I saw Barry's theatre performance, he seemed to have an energy and cheekiness that reminded me of Nan and an extremely absorbing presence, so I changed my protagonist to a male character and wrote the script for him.
 Fortunately he said yes straight away."

 Earlier this year, SOUL MATES struck a cord with audiences around the country when it was voted as the Most Popular Film at Flickerfest.